Thomas-Fernandes/GTFR-CG/.github/ISSUE_TEMPLATE/improve_qol.md

 ---
-name: [Fix] Improve the quality of the code
+name: FIX - Improve the quality of the code
 about: Setup or apply a principle of cleaner code
 title: "[QCLN \U0001F9FC] "
 labels: QoL/cleaning